How Long Should a Resume Be in 2024 [For Any Profession]

 The table below displays the recommended length of your resume, based on your years of experience.

-ideal length for a resume
+ideal resume length

 How to Fit a Resume on One Single Page